Geology

 - General Education:CSU Area B3; IGETC Area 5C

 This course is a laboratory investigation of Earth's oceans, emphasizing coastal processes of California.
-Most laboratory exercises are incorporated into field studies of California's coast, which involves visiting and comparing several distinct coastal environments.
-Camping is required, and a small fee is to be paid by the student.
+Topics include plate tectonics, ocean basins and sediments, water chemistry, waves, tides, shoreline processes, ocean currents, and biosystems.
+Field experiences may be required.
 This course is not open to students who have completed GEOG 309.

 Student Learning Outcomes